Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-integration.md

 This does not necessarily mean you need to *immediately* pull the Docker containers after every release.
 However, you need to pull the latest versions of the Docker containers at least once a month.
 SIG does not provide support for versions of the Docker containers over a month old.
 Updating frequently reduces the "delta" between the current version and the new version, thereby reducing update risk.
 Once a month is merely the *minimum* update frequency, we actually recommend you update as frequently as possible.

+Although Sigrid consists of several Docker containers, you will need to update them collectively.
+It is theoretically possible to update some containers without updating other containers, but this gets complicated very quickly and we don't recommend this way of working to our on-premise clients.
+So when you update Sigrid on-premise, you will need to update all Docker containers to the same version.

 This also means SIG does not provide back-porting changes to old versions: If you want to access new features or bugfixes, you will need to update the Docker containers to the latest version.

+### Updating your environment

+In addition to updating Sigrid itself, you will also need to periodicially update your environment in which Sigrid runs.
+SIG uses the following support policy for infrastructure component versions:

+- For Kubernetes, we support the latest 3 major versions.
+You can track the Kubernetes version history in [this overview](https://kubernetes.io/releases/).
+- For Postgres, we also support the latest 3 major versions.
+You can track the Postgres version history in [this overview](https://www.postgresql.org/support/versioning/).

 ## Deploying Sigrid into a Kubernetes cluster